-3.1.7.
-The average dolphin group size recorded during the December's surveys was just 3.0

-3.2.
-Photo-identification Work

-- 3.2.1.
-During the two sets of HKLR03 surveys conducted in December 2018, three known individual dolphins were sighted three times in total (Appendices III and IV).
-All three known individuals were re-sighted only once. - 3.2.2.
-None of these identified individuals was sighted with any young calf during their re-sightings in this monitoring month.
+- 3.1.7.
+The average dolphin group size recorded during the January's HKLR03 surveys was 3.5 individuals per group, with three sightings composed of small groups of 2-3 animals only and one sighting with medium-sized group of seven animals.
+Such average was slightly higher than the ones recorded in previous monitoring months. - 3.2.
+Photo-identification Work - 3.2.1.
+During the two sets of HKLR03 surveys conducted in January 2019, ten known individual dolphins were sighted 12 times in total (Appendices III and IV).
+Most of these identified individuals were re-sighted only once, but two individuals (NL33 and NL322) were re-sighted twice. - 3.2.2.
+Notably, two identified individuals (NL33 and WL98) were both sighted with their young calves during their re-sightings in this monitoring month.